XinxingZhang-Lab/ZhangLab/_members/Weiwei Shen.md

 ---
 Email: weiwei-shen@ouhsc.edu

-Weiwei is a visiting scholar in Dr. Zhang's lab.
-He is currently studying for a master's degree in Huazhong Agricultural University.
-His current research topic is an experiment related to copper ion receptors in nematodes.
-Outside of work, Weiwei likes basketball, guitar, and table tennis.
-If you are interested in discussing any academic or general interests with Weiwei, please feel free to contact him!
+Weiwei is a visiting scholar for the Zhang lab and is currently studying for his master's degree in Huazhong Agricultural University.
+He has participated in multiple projects including a nematode temperature-related experiment, from which he has learned that you can not only excercise independent thinking but also experience the joy of exploration.
+Outside of work, Weiwei likes to play basketball, guitar, and table tennis.

+If you are interested in discussing academic/research interests, or issues, please feel free to contact him!